 Aboriginal Education Program

-- To help meet the educational needs of Aboriginal peoples
+- To help meet the educational needs of Indigenous peoples

-- To promote a culturally appropriate educational program which enhances the educational experience of Aboriginal peoples
+- To promote a culturally appropriate educational program which enhances the educational experience of Indigenous peoples

 - To enhance cross-cultural understanding within an institutional setting